alexjoverm/blog/source/_posts/Apollo-GraphQL-and-Nuxt-shenanigans.md

 <!-- more -->

+{% asset_img hackaton.jpg Hackaton %}

 Last Friday 17th March 2017, [@josepramon](https://twitter.com/josepramon), [@esclapes](https://twitter.com/esclapes) and I participated together in an internal hackaton of [Coosto](https://www.coosto.com/en/).
 The topic was to create something with the topic "Eindhoven".
 It was nice to see the variety of projects presented.

 We wanted to play with [Apollo](http://dev.apollodata.com/), [GraphQL](http://graphql.org), and server-side rendering in [Vue](https://vuejs.org/) (with [Nuxt](https://nuxtjs.org/)), to get a feeling on whether it is beneficial to introduce them in the company.
-So we made **Dog shit**, an app that collects data from [Eindhoven Open Data](https://data.eindhoven.nl/pages/home/) and [Google Places API](https://developers.google.com/places) in order to show places in Eindhoven where you can walk your dog, and what's around.
+So we made [Dog shit](https://github.com/esclapes/coosto-hackathon), an app that collects data from [Eindhoven Open Data](https://data.eindhoven.nl/pages/home/) and [Google Places API](https://developers.google.com/places) in order to show places in Eindhoven where you can walk your dog, and what's around.

 You can find the result [project on Github](https://github.com/esclapes/coosto-hackathon).
+It has the following architecture:

+{% asset_img diagram.jpg "Dog Shit architecture" %}

 _Note: opinions in the article are personal and based on this experienced_